yatesco/seafile-docs/deploy/using_ldap.md

 The ldap library (libldap) bundled in the Seafile package is of version 2.4.
 If your Linux distribution is new enough (like CentOS 6, Debian 7 or Ubuntu 12.04 or above), you can use system's libldap instead.

-On Ubuntu 14.04, moving the bundled ldap related libraries out of the library path should make TLS connection works.
+On Ubuntu 14.04 and Debian 7/8, moving the bundled ldap related libraries out of the library path should make TLS connection work.

 ```
 cd ${SEAFILE_INSTALLATION_DIR}/seafile-server-latest/seafile/lib
+mkdir disabled_libs_use_local_ones_instead
-mv liblber-2.4.so.2 libldap-2.4.so.2 libsasl2.so.2 ..
+mv liblber-2.4.so.2 libldap-2.4.so.2 libsasl2.so.2 libldap_r-2.4.so.2 disabled_libs_use_local_ones_instead/
 ```

 On CentOS 6, you have to move the libnssutil library:

 ```
 cd ${SEAFILE_INSTALLATION_DIR}/seafile-server-latest/seafile/lib
+mkdir disabled_libs_use_local_ones_instead
-mv libnssutil3.so ..
+mv libnssutil3.so disabled_libs_use_local_ones_instead/
 ```

 This effectively remove the bundled libraries out of the library path.
 When the server runs, it'll look for corresponding libraries from the system paths.